Semi11ink/Scavenger_Hunt/README.md

 8. Drag this .onnx file into the "models" folder in the VS Code explorer
 9. Download labels.txt and put it into the "models" folder
 10. You should now have app-v3.py, requirements.txt, and Dockerfile inside the "code" folder, index-v3.html inside the "templates" folder, and the .onnx file and labels.txt inside the "models" folder

 NOTE: These files should be on your Jetson.
 We are just using VS Code to see what files are on your Jetson

 11. Make sure you have python installed.
-If not, run "sudo apt update" then "sudo apt install python3 python3-pip python3-venv"
+If not, run "sudo apt update" then "sudo apt install python3 python3-pip python3-venv" in the terminal
 12. Use "python3 --version" and "pip3 --version" to make sure everything is working
 13. In the Jetson terminal in VS Code, use "cd" to move into the "code" folder (ex. "cd scavenger_app/code")
 14. Run this command in the Jetson terminal in VS Code: "docker build -t my-jetson-app ."
 (Yes, the period at the end is included.)